codemilo-ui/Jenga/README.md

 # Jenga
-A multipurpose discord bot made in pycord-3
+A multipurpose discord bot made in pycord